Capital Gains Tax for Business: An In-depth Guide

 - a proceeds test – an individual is entitled to at least 5% of the proceeds in the event of a disposal of the whole of the ordinary share capital of the company.

 From 6 April 2019 those shareholders whose holding in their company is reduced below the normal 5% qualifying level as a result of raising funds for commercial purposes by means of an issue of new shares may still obtain BADR.
+Careful planning will be required with BADR but if you would like to discuss BADR in detail and how it might affect your business, please do get in touch.

 Investors’ Relief (IR)